dotnet/AspNetCore.Docs/aspnetcore/fundamentals/best-practices.md

 The preceding code asynchronously reads the entire HTTP request body into memory.

 > [!WARNING]
 > If the request is large, reading the entire HTTP request body into memory could lead to an out of memory (OOM) condition.
 OOM can result in a Denial Of Service.
-For more information, see [Avoid reading large request bodies or response bodies into memory](#arlb) in this document.
+For more information, see [Avoid reading large request bodies or response bodies into memory](#arlb) in this article.

-**Do this:** The following example is fully asynchronous using a non buffered request body:
+**Do this:** The following example is fully asynchronous using a non-buffered request body:

 [!code-csharp[](performance-best-practices/samples/3.0/Controllers/MyFirstController.cs?name=snippet3)]